IceW0lf/learning-portfolio/Kaggle/8 - Intro to SQL/README.md

 Topics:
 - BigQuery (Google service allowing the application of SQL to datasets)
-- Dataset examination with SELECT, FROM, and WHERE
+- SELECT, FROM, and WHERE (dataset examination)
-- Data selection with GROUP BY, HAVING, and COUNT
+- GROUP BY, HAVING, and COUNT (data selection)
-- Data ordering with ORDER BY
+- ORDER BY (data ordering)
-- Improving data readability with AS and WITH
+- AS and WITH (improving data readability)
-- Combining data sources with JOIN
+- JOIN (combining data sources)

 This course served as a refresher and was done for the sake of completeness.